Mexican Caribbean – Bacalar

 Fully guided tour with comprehensive safety escort (boats, kayaks, vans, swimming guides, local boat pilots, drivers), open water swim stroke analysis, Mayan archaeological site entry fee, 6 nights accommodation, all breakfasts.
 Each guest receives a silicone swimming cap.
 Should you require other swimming gear please bring it with you.

-Travel to and from the start of the tour, evening meals and gratuities.
+Travel to and from the start of the tour, lunch breaks, evening meals and gratuities.
 Optional hotel single room supplement from $240 USD.

 Photo Gallery from our 2022 trip